Frequently Asked Questions

 WHO IS THIS FOR?

-Squad STX is for boys age 11-16 motivated to expand their outdoor survival and leadership skills.
-This is not a boot camp for boys that do not want to be here!
+Squad STX is for boys age 10-18* motivated to expand their outdoor survival and leadership skills.
+This is not a boot camp for boys that do not want to be here! *Boys age 16-18 can only attend if they have previously attended camp — they pay only half price but will serve as assistant instructors for their squad!

 HOW BIG ARE THE SESSIONS?

 Boys camp sessions typically have three squads of three to four boys in each squad.
 Father & son sessions usually have about four to six pairs of father/sons.

 WHERE IS THIS HELD?